 There are significant "other benefits."
-Statistics Canada's review of how it calculates "owned accommodation" in the CPI is anticipated to result in greater information for governments and the Bank of Canada to make judgements about monetary policy designed to stimulate the economy and/or manage inflation while limiting collateral damage to housing affordability.
+The proposed annual review of the relationship between monetary policy and home prices, and improvements to how Statistics Canada calculates "owned accommodation" in the CPI, are anticipated to result in greater information for governments and the Bank of Canada to design monetary policy to stimulate the economy, manage inflation, and limit collateral damage to housing affordability.